hzkali/net_it_solution_2/readme.txt

 For the full realization of their capabilities, the theme requires a satellite plugin 'ThemeREX Addons'.
 Its installation is offered immediately after theme activation.
 You can also install it later from the menu 'Appearance->Install plugins'.
-Please install and activate it before starting to use the theme Netmix.
+Please install and activate it before starting to use the theme Netsol.

 Also the theme supports many popular plugins such as 'Elementor', 'Revolution Slider', 'WPBakery Builder', 'WooCommerce' and many more.
 They can be installed after theme activation from the menu 'Theme Panel->Theme Dashboard->Plugins'.

-III.
-Documentation

-Theme documentation is available on https://netmix.ancorathemes.com/doc/

 IV.
 Resources